biosustain/potion/docs/quickstart.rst

         }
     ]

-So far, in our queries, we have used item ids to refer to items — ``{"author": 1}``, and so on.
-The server always returns *json-ref* objects for easy parsing (e.g. ``{"$ref": "/author/1"}``), and in fact all queries could also be made with *json-ref* objects.

-These *surrogate keys* are can be difficult to remember and tedious to work with on the command line, but Potion has a solution.
+So far, in our queries, we have used item ids and *json-ref* objects to refer to items.
+These *surrogate keys* are can be difficult to remember and tedious to work with on the command line, but Potion has a solution:

 Natural Keys
 ^^^^^^^^^^^^

-Potion ships with support for declaring *natural keys* for queries.
 A natural key is a unique identifier that exists in the real world and is often more memorable than a surrogate key.
+Potion ships with support for declaring *natural keys*.

-For instance, the *author* model has both a first name and a last name.
+The *author* model has both a first name and a last name.
 Together, these two names form a natural key for the *author* resource.
 We'll update both our database model and our resource to reflect this:

 .. code-block:: python